rosendopili/apiProject2/README.md

 * **Spring Boot** - This easy to use Spring framework allowed us to quickly develop and run the PEN-NY app on the embedded Tomcat server.

 ### Our Approach
 We began this iteration of PEN-NY by building the backend with Spring Boot.
-The first couple of days were mostly pair-programming and debugging any issues that arose as we went along.
-We started the backend code from scratch a few times before getting all of our needed dependencies, folders and classes to work as they should.
+The first couple of days were spent pair-programming and debugging any issues that arose as we went along.
+We started the backend code from scratch a few times before getting all of our needed dependencies, folders and classes working as they should so that the code would compile.

 After building all of the necessary Java classes and mapping them to our Postgres database, we began populating the database and testing the functionality of our API with Postman.
+Testing revealed more bugs, particularly with JSON web tokens.

 ### Major Hurdles
 As with any project, there were a few stumbling blocks.
-Our first round of pair programming went smoothly, but there turned out to be errors in creating our classes.
+Our first round of pair programming went smoothly, but we had to restart due to some initial errors/dependency issues.
 We also experienced challenges with getting our user sign up and login functions to persistently work.
+Overall the project was a challenge, but it was also fun and fascinating to learn the ins and outs of an API by building our own.

 #### User Stories
 [Click here](https://docs.google.com/document/d/1AYhVIiWtoqI3dcMKcJkWv5oTYJyKhCW23ezuSDG5weM/edit?usp=sharing) to read the PEN-NY app user stories.